pydata/xarray/xarray/datatree_/docs/source/hierarchical-data.rst

 or even any combination of the above.

-Often datasets like this cannot easily fit into a single ``xarray.Dataset`` object, or are more usefully thought of as groups of related ``xarray.Dataset`` objects.
+Often datasets like this cannot easily fit into a single :py:class:`xarray.Dataset` object, or are more usefully thought of as groups of related ``xarray.Dataset`` objects.
 For this purpose we provide the :py:class:`DataTree` class.